Marijuana and Lung Health

 - Prohibit the sales to minors.

 - Prohibit the use in public spaces and workplaces where smoking is banned.
 The Canadian Lung Association believes that all Canadians should have a right to breathe clean air free of all types of smoke.
-For this reason, cannabis smoke and vapourization should be regulated under all smoke-free laws, including but not limited to public places, workplaces, etc.
+For this reason, marijuana should be regulated under all smoke-free laws, including but not limited to public places, workplaces, etc.

 - Dedicate funding for research that will address acute and long-term effects of marijuana use on respiratory health.
 This should include funding to look into the health effects associated with the various forms of marijuana delivery into the body.

-- Regulate the advertising, sponsorship and promotion of cannabis.
+- Regulate the advertising, sponsorship and promotion of marijuana.
 Products packaging should adhere to the same regulations as tobacco products.

-The Canadian Lung Association strongly cautions all Canadians to avoid smoking cannabis.
-The Canadian Lung Association is concerned about the potential health risks associated with smoking cannabis.
+The Canadian Lung Association strongly cautions all Canadians to avoid smoking marijuana.
+The Canadian Lung Association is concerned about the potential health risks associated with smoking marijuana.

 [ii] Hancox, R. J., Shin, H. H., Gray, A. R., Poulton, R., & Sears, M. R. (2015).
 Effects of quitting cannabis on respiratory symptoms.
 European Respiratory Journal, 46(1), 80–87.